lethehoa/Vietnix-Training/Task1/part1.md

 ```
 ![Symboliclink](./img/6.jpeg)

-There are many ways to remove a symlink:
+View link
 ```bash
 ls -l <path-to-assumed-symlink>
 ```

+There are many ways to remove a symlink:
 ```bash
 unlink <path-to-symlink>
 ```